SteveLauC/Notes/database/Database_System_Concepts/Ch16_Query_Optimization.md

    2. Cost based optimizer

-      After converting the given query to its equivalen alternatives, we need to estimate the cost of those alternatives and choose the one that is least costly, such an optimizer is cost-based.
+      After converting the given query to its equivalent alternatives, we need to estimate the cost of those alternatives and choose the one that is least costly, such an optimizer is cost-based.